 Unpleasant Digestive Symptoms

 If you are experiencing unpleasant digestive symptoms, we understand that it might be awkward to discuss your painful constipation or excess flatulence with a stranger.
 Sometimes, an uncomfortable conversation can save you weeks, months, or years of suffering!

 Any persistent or severe digestive symptoms should be checked out by a GI specialist.
 That means if you’ve had digestive upset for 2 weeks or more, or if it significantly interrupts your day, make an appointment.
 If you’re experiencing bleeding, jaundice (yellowing of the skin or eyes), difficulty swallowing, or unexpected weight loss, it’s important that you see a gastroenterologist as soon as possible.

 You may need a referral from your primary care doctor in order to see a gastroenterologist.
 Check with your insurance provider to see if you need a referral before making an appointment with a specialist.
 If your primary care physician has diagnosed you with a chronic digestive disorder, such as GERD or IBS, but he/she has not referred you to a gastroenterologist, you can still ask for a referral.
 A board-certified gastroenterologist is likely to be more knowledgeable and better equipped to manage your health care.

-If you have troublesome digestive symptoms, need a screening colonoscopy, or have a chronic GI condition, give us a call to schedule an appointment with a fellowship-trained gastroenterologist!
+If you have troublesome digestive symptoms, need a screening colonoscopy, or have a chronic GI condition, reach out to us today to schedule an appointment with a fellowship-trained gastroenterologist!